 This is a project looking to take Circus Skills, namely juggling, away from its usual sense of display and spectacle and framing it instead as part of a logical narrative.
 Where books are juggled because shelves are breaking, where vases are caught because the cat knocked them over, where ladders are climbed because light bulbs need changing or the sky needs painting.

-This is a collaborative exploration made possible through Arts Council England's International Development Fund.
-Connecting with Artists in both France and Madrid that have shared similar training in Lecoq Theatrical techniques, and using that theory to push circus in a different direction.
+This is a collaborative exploration made possible through Arts Council England's International Artistic Development Fund.
+Connecting with Artists in both France and Madrid that have shared similar training in Lecoq/Gaulier Theatrical techniques, and using that theory to push circus in a different direction.
 Watch this space for updates and project progress!

-Eva Zibler (Creative Juggling), Ross Flight (Sound Engineer), Louis Lamprell (Unusual Props) and Stephanie Casey (Photography and Hula)
+Eva Zibler (Creative Juggling), Louis Lamprell (Unusual Props) and Stephanie Casey (Photography and Movement)